 While implementing strategies on their own campuses, colleges and universities can also share leading practices with peer institutions.

 Take the University Innovation Alliance (UIA), for example.
-The 11 member universities of the UIA work together to identify and pilot innovative programs designed to improve student success.64 The goal is to create a playbook of what works at scale to help students from all backgrounds attain a degree.
-The alliance has pledged to scale successful programs across member campuses to graduate an additional 68,000 students by 2025.65 Three member schools—Georgia State University, Arizona State University, and the University of Texas at Austin—have successfully piloted strategies that use predictive analytics to inform university decisions and academic planning.
-Other UIA members are using the lessons learned from these efforts to guide the development of their own initiatives to apply predictive analytics capabilities to aid with student success at their respective institutions.66
+The 11 member universities of the UIA work together to identify and pilot innovative programmes designed to improve student success.64 The goal is to create a playbook of what works at scale to help students from all backgrounds attain a degree.
+The alliance has pledged to scale successful programmes across member campuses to graduate an additional 68,000 students by 2025.65 Three member schools—Georgia State University, Arizona State University and the University of Texas at Austin—have successfully piloted strategies that use predictive analytics to inform university decisions and academic planning.
+Other UIA members are using the lessons learnt from these efforts to guide the development of their own initiatives to apply predictive analytics capabilities to aid with student success at their respective institutions.66

 When it comes to improving student success, few institutions have achieved significant gains.
 Why?
 It’s not so much a question of what to do, but rather how to do it effectively.
 This is due to the inherent obstacles to change that colleges and universities typically face—from distributed decision-making systems and multiple power and authority structures to misaligned goals.

-To help drive widespread student success, an institution should marshal all its resources, gain commitment from faculty and others who work with students, embrace innovation, ground decisions in solid evidence, create incentives resulting from change for all stakeholders, and stay relentless about measurement and evaluation.
+To help drive widespread student success, an institution should marshal all its resources, gain commitment from staff and others who work with students, embrace innovation, ground decisions in solid evidence, create incentives resulting from change for all stakeholders and stay relentless about measurement and evaluation.
 And to be able to achieve this kind of fundamental change, strong leadership must champion the effort.

-Georgia State University offers a prime example of what is possible when the foundational capacities of leadership and strategy, measurement and evaluation, and transformational readiness all come together.
-A nationally recognized leader in student success, GSU achieved one of the most dramatic graduation rate increases in the country while working to eliminate the graduation rate gap among low-income and underrepresented students.67 It made these gains not through a single program, but through a variety of smaller initiatives, which were all supported by the university’s well-developed foundational capacities.
+Georgia State University offers a prime example of what is possible when the foundational capacities of leadership and strategy, measurement and evaluation and transformational readiness all come together.
+A nationally recognised leader in student success, GSU achieved one of the most dramatic graduation rate increases in the country while working to eliminate the graduation rate gap among low-income and underrepresented students.67 It made these gains not through a single programme, but through a variety of smaller initiatives, which were all supported by the university’s well-developed foundational capacities.

 The leaders also maintained a long-term perspective, understanding that successes would accumulate over time.
-For instance, when the student success team proposed the Summer Success Academy, allowing the most at-risk incoming students to earn seven credit hours and receive academic advising and financial literacy training before their first semester, President Mark Becker might have balked.
+For instance, when the student success team proposed the Summer Success Academy, allowing the most at-risk incoming students to earn seven credit hours and receive academic advising and financial literacy training before their first term, President Mark Becker might have baulked.
 After all, this cohort would reduce the average SAT score for entering students, pushing down the institution’s US News & World Report ranking.
-But when the student success team convinced him that the Academy would eventually boost the university’s graduation rate, he endorsed the program.69
+But when the student success team convinced him that the Academy would eventually boost the university’s graduation rate, he endorsed the programme.69

-Another key to GSU’s program’s success was its approach to problem solving, which was firmly rooted in data.
-This strategy started with a focused effort to maintain the quality of the data that drove decisions.
-When GSU launched its student success programs, administrators already had a wealth of transactional student data upon which to draw.
+Another key to GSU’s programme's success was its approach to problem solving, which was firmly rooted in data.
+This strategy started with a focussed effort to maintain the quality of the data that drove decisions.
+When GSU launched its student success programmes, administrators already had a wealth of transactional student data upon which to draw.
 But to help make that data useful, they needed to move it from numerous stand-alone systems into a well-designed data warehouse.
 They also needed to make sure that the Institutional Research Team and the offices responsible for the transactional data kept the warehouse up to date.
-GSU’s problem-solving process, and many of the student success initiatives that grew from that process, would not have been possible without this data infrastructure.71
+GSU’s problem-solving process and many of the student success initiatives that grew from that process, would not have been possible without this data infrastructure.71

-In another experiment, GSU addressed challenges caused by its new, more expensive apartment-style residence halls which, because they feature kitchens rather than dining halls, do not promote as strong a sense of community.
-In 2009, it opened Freshman Hall, a newer residence hall based on an older model, with small double rooms, shared bathrooms, and a dining hall.
-A spot in Freshman Hall, including a meal plan, costs considerably less than a spot in the apartment-style residence.
+In another experiment, GSU addressed challenges caused by its new, more expensive flat-style residence halls which, because they feature kitchens rather than dining halls, do not promote as strong a sense of community.
+In 2009, it opened Freshman Hall, a newer residence hall based on an older model, with small double rooms, shared bathrooms and a dining hall.
+A spot in Freshman Hall, including a meal plan, costs considerably less than a spot in the flat-style residence.
 The new residence always fills up fast.75

-A third reason for GSU’s program’s success is that the administration and faculty have made a powerful commitment to students who have been underserved in the past, making deliberate efforts to transform the university to promote better outcomes.
-As these efforts started to show results, and word got out about GSU’s performance, the university started to attract more applications from students who were already well-prepared to succeed.
+A third reason for GSU’s programme's success is that the administration and staff have made a powerful commitment to students who have been underserved in the past, making deliberate efforts to transform the university to promote better outcomes.
+As these efforts started to show results and word got out about GSU’s performance, the university started to attract more applications from students who were already well-prepared to succeed.
 But instead of trying to enhance its stature by accepting more of those applicants, GSU has continued to pursue students who show promise but face academic and financial challenges.76

-Besides rallying the community around this cause, GSU has taken a realistic approach toward funding.
-Recognizing that recent cuts to public funding are unlikely to be restored, GSU has instead used its own limited budget to produce the most effective outcomes it can.
-Relying on student data to determine which investments may produce the greatest payoffs, and using well-targeted experiments to test those hypotheses, GSU has produced a transformation that it can sustain well into the future.79
+Besides rallying the community around this cause, GSU has taken a realistic approach towards funding.
+Recognising that recent cuts to public funding are unlikely to be restored, GSU has instead used its own limited budget to produce the most effective outcomes it can.
+Relying on student data to determine which investments may produce the greatest payoffs and using well-targeted experiments to test those hypotheses, GSU has produced a transformation that it can sustain well into the future.79

 To become an institution designed for success, colleges and universities should start by assessing their institution’s commitment along each of the seven dimensions of success (see figure 6).
 The results will help reveal the institution’s relative maturity along each dimension and point to specific areas that may require the greatest attention.

 Meaningful progress on student success will not happen overnight.
-Institutions should foster the culture, skill sets, and infrastructure necessary to support a student-focused environment.
+Institutions should foster the culture, skill sets and infrastructure necessary to support a student-focussed environment.
 As the magnitude of the challenge grows, institutions that start down this path sooner, rather than later, are most likely to see significant results.